wanelo/wanelo.github.io/_drafts/lazy-object-mapping-with-restkit.md

     }
     ```

-    If WGhostProduct implemented the same protocol with mappings for only initially loaded properties then we can infer which properties are eagerly loaded and which are lazily loaded
+    If WGhostProduct implemented the same protocol with mappings for only initially loaded properties, then we can infer which properties are eagerly loaded and which are lazily loaded.

     ```objective-c
     @implementation WGhostProduct